vpipeline_control_web_logo

 Overview

-The VPipelineControl is an example application, that shows how to control all parameters from VPipeline, which instance is run onboard.
-The example works only for Intel-based platforms.
+The VPipelineControl is an example application that shows how to control all parameters from VPipeline, whose instance is run onboard.
 The repository includes the source code of the application itself and source code of all the libraries required for it to work.
 The main purpose of the application is to demonstrate how different modules of VPipeline can be controlled.
-In this particular application XBOX Controller was used to change parameters of modules, select rectangle for tracking purposes or control connected Pan-Tilt unit.
-The application (repository) is a CMake project and can be used as template for your project.
-It provides UDPDataChannel initialization, basic user interface based on OpenCV, and control of all video processing pipeline modules (camera, lens, filters, video tracker, detectors) alongside with Pan-Tilt unit.
-If correct data is sent through the UDP Port, the user can control parameters of: ViscaCamera (as Camera and Lens modules), ImageFlip (as first video filter), DigitalZoom (as second video filter), VideoStabiliserOpenCv (as video stabilization module), Dehazer (as fourth video filter), MotionMagnificator (as fifth video filter), CvTracker (as video tracker module), Gmd (motion detector library as first object detector), Ged (video changes detector library as second object detector) and DnnOpenVinoDetector (neural network object detector library as third objects detector).
-There is also used VCodecOneVpl library used for deserializing frame that comes from UDP Port.
+In this particular application, an XBOX Controller is used to change parameters of modules, select a rectangle for tracking purposes or control a connected Pan-Tilt unit.
+The application (repository) is a CMake project and can be used as a template for your project.
+It provides UdpDataChannel initialization, basic user interface based on OpenCV, and control of all video processing pipeline modules (camera, lens, filters, video tracker, detectors) alongside the Pan-Tilt unit.
+If correct data is sent through the UDP port, the user can control parameters of: ViscaCamera (as Camera and Lens modules), ImageFlip (as first video filter), DigitalZoom (as second video filter), VStabiliserOpenCv (as video stabilization module), Dehazer (as fourth video filter), MotionMagnificator (as fifth video filter), CvTracker (as video tracker module), Gmd (motion detector library as first object detector), Ged (video changes detector library as second object detector) and DnnOpenVinoDetector (neural network object detector library as third object detector).
+The application also uses the VCodecLibav library for deserializing frames that come from the UDP port.
 The application utilizes C++17 standard.

-After initialization application will run internal processing loop which reads data from UDP Port, updates the telemetry data, deserialize frame, checks what buttons were clicked on the controller and sends commands related to them back through UDP Port.
+After initialization, the application will run an internal processing loop which reads data from the UDP port, updates the telemetry data, deserializes the frame, checks what buttons were clicked on the controller and sends commands related to them back through the UDP port.

 Application versions